vbp-web/Box-cricket/README.md

 ---

-## 📝 License
+## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---